barsoom/devbook/styleguide/css/README.md

 `application.scss` has no inline CSS, only import statements.
 We use `@import "foo"` or `@import "dir/*"` in Sass rather than [Sprockets `require` statements](http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives), since this works better with Sass variables etc.

 For simplicity, our filenames don't start with an underscore (we use `foo.scss`,  not `_foo.scss`).
 So far we've never compiled Sass in a way that underscores would make a difference.
-They do use underscores as word separators: `cookie_notice.scss` defines `.cookie-notice`.
+We do use underscores as word separators: `cookie_notice.scss` defines `.cookie-notice`.

 `application.scss` links to this file at the top for reference and mentions any additional project-specific constraints or tools, e.g.: